Historical child abuse: Key investigations

 Launched in February 2013 and led by the Met Police, Operation Fernbridge investigated allegations of abuse in the early 1980s at Grafton Close Children's Home in west London, and at Elm Guest House in Barnes, south-west London.
 In connection with Grafton Close, two people were charged with offences.
 One was found dead and one, Catholic priest Father Anthony McSweeney, was found guilty of sexually abusing a teenage boy.
-He will be sentenced later this month.
+He was sentenced to three years' jail in March.
 The operation has been closed and investigations into Elm Guest House taken up by Operation Athabasca (see below).

 - Elm Guest House: Operation Athabasca

 This new investigation takes over from Fernbridge in investigating allegations about a paedophile network centred on Elm Guest House in Barnes, south-west London in the 1970s and early 1980s.
 Police are still appealing for information on 020 7161 0500.

 Established in November 2014, Operation Midland is examining claims that boys were abused by a group of powerful men from politics, the military and law enforcement agencies at locations across southern England and in London in the 1970s and 1980s.
 It is also examining claims that three boys were murdered.
 It has focused on the Dolphin Square estate in Pimlico, south-west London.

 Operation Cayacos is investigating allegations of a paedophile ring linked to convicted paedophile Peter Righton - a founding member of the Paedophile Information Exchange, which campaigned to make sex between adults and children legal.